Freedom of Information Publication Scheme

 Roles and Responsibilities

 The British Library Board delegates management of the British Library to a senior executive committee known as the Executive Leadership Team (ELT).
 The Executive Leadership Team is responsible for formulating and implementing a unified corporate and integrated approach to the policy, strategy, and resource framework set by the British Library Board, and with due regard to the efficient and effective deployment of staff, to their health, safety and wellbeing and to other resources throughout the organisation.

 Details of the specific role and responsibilities of each member of the Executive Leadership team can be found below in the 'Trustees, Management Board Members and Senior Staff' section.

 Chief Executive Officer - Roly Keating

-The Chief Executive’s office is responsible for the management of the Chief Executive’s and Chairman’s private offices, and is also responsible for the Library’s Strategy Development, International Engagement, Internal Communications, Fundraising and Donor Development, large scale digital initiatives (under the leadership of the Chief Digital Officer), and secretariat support for the British Library Board.
+The Chief Executive’s office is responsible for the management of the Chief Executive’s and Chairman’s private offices, and is also responsible for the Library’s Strategy Development, International Engagement, Corporate Affairs, Fundraising and Donor Development, and secretariat support for the British Library Board.